 Ronnie James Dio was a much better vocalist that Ozzy Osbourne could have ever hoped to be

-Another bonus reason why the album is their best one
+Another bonus reason why the album Heaven and Hell is their best one

 Even the weakest song about children going on a long voyage across the air and sea called Children of the Sea is a good song.
 Black Sabbath was one of the strongest rock bands in the music business from 1970 to the early 1980’s.
 Whether they surpass the greatness of Judas Priest is another question.
 But adding Ronnie James Dio to their band definitely helped them because they had a vocalist who could sing well and make it matter.